-Remote monitoring enables you to monitor, maintain and optimize assets for better availability, utilization and performance.
+Remote monitoring enables you to monitor, maintain, and optimize assets for better availability, utilization, and performance.
 You can gain better visibility into assets via real-time monitoring, allowing you to predict machine failure and identify parts that need replacement.
 You can schedule maintenance and repairs, predict events before they occur, and get real-time notifications that enable you to take quick action, thereby extending the life of your assets.

 4. IMPROVE SAFETY AND COMPLIANCE

 Remote monitoring systems enable companies to anticipate possible safety risks before they occur, allowing you to quickly take the necessary action to mitigate these risks.
-By monitoring and analyzing data over long periods of time, you can identify potentially hazardous conditions and estimate its impact on working conditions and the environment.
+By monitoring and analyzing data over long periods of time, you can identify potentially hazardous conditions and estimate their impact on working conditions and the environment.
 By integrating remote monitoring systems with other business applications, you could then trigger instructions to take corrective measures and keep exposure levels below the threshold values, in compliance with regulations.

 5. GAIN MANUFACTURING VISIBILITY

 Remote Monitoring systems receive and process data from the factory floor to generate current views of factory operations and production line output.
-From a global overview down to the health of specific machines, up to date production status is readily available to production managers, machine operators and floor supervisors.
-Create an accurate visual representation of your production environment, viewing your production operations at a global scale and providing visibility into production status for specific products or production lines.
+From a global overview down to the health of specific machines, up to date production status is readily available to production managers, machine operators, and floor supervisors.
+Create an accurate visual representation of your production environment, viewing your production operations at a global scale, and providing visibility into production status for specific products or production lines.

 6. OPTIMIZE PRODUCTION PROCESSES

 Gathering shop floor data is pointless if customers can’t use it to drive efficiencies or optimize production processes.
-Remote Monitoring systems analyze streaming data from the production floor to detect anomalies across machines, assembly lines and factories.
-Floor managers can view live data and view comparisons across machines and locations to quickly identify factories, lines, machines and products that are under-performing and determine anomalies in their operations.
+Remote Monitoring systems analyze streaming data from the production floor to detect anomalies across machines, assembly lines, and factories.
+Floor managers can view live data and view comparisons across machines and locations to quickly identify factories, lines, machines, and products that are under-performing and determine anomalies in their operations.

 7. IMPROVE SERVICE CREW PRODUCTIVITY

 Using sensor data collected directly from the production equipment, factory managers can quickly identify the reasons for machine under-performance or machine failures that are impacting production throughput.
-Detailed machine performance data enables factory floor workers to observe machine operation remotely and arrive on scene properly equipped to repair the affected machines.
-Depending on equipment capabilities, operators may be able to remotely reset equipment, avoiding the need for time consuming site visits.
+Detailed machine performance data enables factory floor workers to observe machine operation remotely and arrive on the scene properly equipped to repair the affected machines.
+Depending on equipment capabilities, operators may be able to remotely reset equipment, avoiding the need for time-consuming site visits.